pmodv/ixhw/README.md

 * The BalancedRandomForest model identified 'duration' as the most important feature.
 * I want to find the most important feature using a NN and contrast/compare them.
 ![RF1](RF_features.png)
+* It is entirely possible that my ordinal encoding of 'month', or other ordinal or OH encodings, caused serious performance issues with the balanced RF.
+A NN approach should illuminate this.

 # Pytorch TabNet
+Initial Architecture:
+* KISS:  single layer for first model - this isn't image processing.